We hope we have created an inclusive and enjoyable holiday experience. We'd love to welcome you to the farm.

 - The double sliding doors at the entrance to each tent are 1440mm wide (720mm for each leaf but both are free moving and not held in place by bolts/stays.)
 The handle is a Doc M compliant 300mm long D handle the top edge set at 1300mm high

-- Assistance dogs are welcome and there is plenty of space for them to exercise
+- Assistance dogs (and other dogs) are welcome and there is plenty of space for them to exercise

 - The lounge area is open plan with the adjoining kitchen and dining area, with plenty of space for wheelchair manoeuvring.
 The space is more than 1500mm x 1500mm